zhullyb/monyhar/monyhar/docs/ui/aura/index.md

 # Aura

-Aura abstracts the Window Manager away from Chromium on Windows, Linux, and Chrome OS.
+Aura abstracts the Window Manager away from Monyhar on Windows, Linux, and Chrome OS.

 # Main Documentation